tafo/Geeks/README.md

 Because of (???) reason, a variable name might be a single character even if it isn't a good practice.

+I am open to any kind of feedback.
+Bug report, suggestion, ...

 ## ABBREVIATIONS

  * GE >> Greater than or Equal to